rhyolight/highbrow/README.md

 > HTM 3D Translation Library

-Currently under development, does not actually work yet.
+Currently under development.
 See design at [DESIGN](DESIGN.md) for motivation and notes.
 For more up-to-date architecture, build docs below.

 ## Install